-Since the 2010s, more than half of the population in Ghana lives in urban areas.
-Despite their rapid expansion in size and population, most cities remain small by world standards.
+Since the 2010s, more than half of the population in Ghana (precisely 57%) lives in urban areas.
+Despite their rapid expansion in size and population, most cities are facing a lack of infrastructure including transport infrastructure.
 In the last few years, institutions have been unable to cope with the rapid urban transition and Ghana has started to see the side effects of rapid urbanisation, including congestion, unregulated urban expansion, and limited access to services and affordable quality housing.

-Kumasi is the second largest city in Ghana and the greater Kumasi Metropolitan Area (gKMA) is the result of multiple extensions of the city's perimeter, including inner Kumasi (KMA) and twelve additional municipalities and districts.
-It covers a total land area of 2,603km2 with a total population of 3,190,473.
+Kumasi is the second largest city in Ghana.
+The greater Kumasi Metropolitan Area (gKMA) is the result of multiple extensions of the city's perimeter, including inner Kumasi (KMA) and twelve additional municipalities and districts.
+It covers a total land area of 2,603km2 with a total population of 3,490,000.
 Kumasi is set to more than double its population.
 The population density is expected to substantially increase from 159 people per hectare (in 2010) to 279 per hectare in 2033.